ullaskrishna1/Road-Accident-Dashboard/README.md

-# Road Accident Dashboard – Power BI
+# Road Accident Dashboard – Tableau Project

 📊 Overview
 This Power BI dashboard project presents a comprehensive and interactive visualization of road accidents that occurred across the UK.
 The analysis leverages a dataset comprising various features like accident severity (Fatal, Serious, Slight), number of casualties, weather conditions, light and road surface conditions, location data (latitude/longitude), and vehicle types involved.